sajari/sdk-react-guide/README.md

 <img src="./assets/custom-result-2.png" />

-## 🎉 Congratulations, you've created a custom result component!
+### 🎉 Congratulations, you've created a custom result component!

+Your search results will interact as expected with other components.
+Filters will continue to work and adding a Pagination component will add pagination functionality to your custom results.